rafaeljonathannh/amsa-landing-page/README.md

 - `npm run build` - Build for production
 - `npm run lint` - Lint the codebase
 - `npm run preview` - Preview the production build

+## Deployment to Vercel

+1. Make sure all images are in `public/images/` folder
+2. Push changes to GitHub
+3. Connect repository to Vercel
+4. Deploy!

+**Important**: Images must be in `public/images/` for Vercel deployment to work properly.

 ## Technologies Used